globalvetlink/VFD/README.md

 # VFD
-XML and JSON standard for electronic VFDs
+JSON standard for electronic VFDs
 This repository serves as standards collaboration platform for standarized electronic VFDs.